-I would like to express my sincere thanks to my thematic paper advisor Assoc.
-Prof. Sooksan Kantabutra, Ph.D., for invaluable help and constant encouragement throughout this research.
+I would like to express my sincere thanks to my thematic paper advisor.
+For invaluable help and constant encouragement throughout this research.
 I am grateful for guidelines and advice in not only the research methodologies but also many other ways.
 I would not have achieved this thematic paper, and this thematic paper would not have been completed without all the support that I have always received.